University Scholars Program

 A competition is held each spring within participating colleges for the University Scholars awards that includes a $1750 stipend.
 The program will consist of undertaking a full research project, under the guidance of a faculty member.
 The University Scholars Program serves as an exceptional capstone to the academic careers of UF students.
 Only 200 students from all disciplines are selected through a competitive process to participate in this program.

 There are eligibility requirements for the USP Program.
 To participate, you may not be graduating before May of the following year.
 Additional eligibility requirements for these awards are determined by each college.
 You apply to the college of the person who will serve as your research mentor, not your home college.
-Additional College requirements will be posted by December 1.
+Check here for individual college requirements.